 Usually includes:

-- Title and Description aligned with search intent
+- Title/Description aligned with search intent

 - H1 and page structure